Heldeyard History, Family Crest & Coats of Arms

 Early Origins of the Heldeyard family

-Another 245 words (18 lines of text) are included under the topic Early Heldeyard History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Heldeyard research.
+Another 123 words (9 lines of text) are included under the topic Early Heldeyard History in all our PDF Extended History products and printed products wherever possible.

 Heldeyard Spelling Variations